borisdev/infra/README.md

 ## My stack

--   Poetry (later switching to uv)
+-   Poetry (later switching to uv because I want a workspace for my mix and match experiments - see below
 -   Docker multi-stage builds (3x smaller images)
--   backend using FastAPI
+-   backend using FastAPI - perfect fit for my async LLM and pandas, sentence transformers, sklearn data science and ML experiments
--   frontend using Next.js
+-   frontend using Next.js --- seems to be the best....my weakness is frontend
--   OpenSearch for search DB
+-   OpenSearch for search DB -- thinking of switching to sparse vector search
--   Azure registry and container app deployment
+-   Azure registry and container app deployment -- I got funding from Microsoft for this, so I am using Azure

 ## My stack down the road